BSDExabio/OpenMM-on-Summit/minimization_and_analysis/README.md

 As a whole, these functions represent one, over-arching pipeline for a single protein model broken down into three seperate tasks.
 Doing so allows Dask to efficiently manage compute resources and task assignment to workers; only Step 2 requires GPU resources so the other steps are pushed to CPU-only workers.
 The general structure of the dask workflow is independent of the task functions defined in this script; accounting for different task dependencies and resource requirements, this Dask workflow can be implemented for any number of other applications with minimal changes.
-The dask Client is instantiated on line 466, which connects the client with scheduler.
-Then, tasks are mapped to the client, leading to the scheduler beginning to hand out tasks to the workers, on lines 486 to 491.
-Note that the list of Dask "futures" is the input for the next steps' set of tasks, thus the tasks are daisy-chained together; once a step 1 task is completed, the associated step 2 task is ready to be processed by a worker and so on.
+Note that the list of Dask futures for one task is used as the input for the next step's task; once a step 1 task is completed, the associated step 2 task is ready to be processed by a worker and so on.
-Finally, the set of "future" objects are iterated over as they complete to gather timing information and perform any final logging steps (there are none in this example code).
+Finally, the set of "future" objects are iterated over as they complete to gather timing information and perform any final logging steps.
 Once all tasks are completed, the client script shuts down and the batch script kills the jsrun'ed scheduler and worker commands.